Mistake House Submission Guidelines

 A Call for Photography

-This year, we are for the first time also considering submissions of original photography by students enrolled in graduate and undergraduate programs.
+This year, we are for the second time also considering submissions of original photography by students enrolled in graduate and undergraduate programs.
 In photographic submissions, too, we are particularly interested work expressive of documentary poetics.
 Submitted photographs should speak to our editorial mission and to the “space between ordinary and odd” in which we currently find ourselves.
 Mistake House Magazine is interested in presenting the connection between the visual images and the literary ones we receive.

 Please provide a cover letter—no longer than one page—including: a brief bio; the name of the college or university you attend and your degree program or major; your contact info: and a brief statement about why your submitted work is a good fit for Mistake House.